 We have historically earned, and believe that in the future we will continue to earn, a significant portion of our revenues from a limited number of corporate clients.
-In fiscal 2004, 2003 and six months ended September 30, 2004, our largest client accounted for 5.0%, 5.8% and 5.4% of our total revenues, and our five largest clients together accounted for 22.6%, 23.4% and 21.6% of our total revenues for fiscal 2004, 2003 and the six months ended September 30, 2004.
-The volume of work we perform for specific clients is likely to vary from year to year, particularly since we historically have not been the exclusive external IT services provider for our clients.
+In the nine months ended December 31, 2004 and fiscal 2004 and 2003, our largest client accounted for 5.2%, 5.0% and 5.8% of our total revenues, and our five largest clients together accounted for 21.0%, 22.6% and 23.4% of our total revenues.
+The volume of work we perform for specific clients is likely to vary from year to year, particularly since we historically have not been the exclusive external technology services provider for our clients.
 Thus, a major client in one year may not provide the same level of revenues in a subsequent year.
 However, in any given year, a limited number of clients tend to contribute a significant portion of our revenues.

 There are a number of factors, other than our performance, that could cause the loss of a client and that may not be predictable.
 In certain cases, we have significantly reduced the services provided to a client when the client either changed its outsourcing strategy by moving more work in-house or replaced its existing software with packaged software supported by the licensor.
-Another circumstance which may result in our loss of a client is a reduction in spending on IT services due to a challenging economic environment.
-If we were to lose one of our major clients or have it significantly reduce its volume of business with us, our revenues and profitability could be reduced.
+Reduced technology spending in response to a challenging economic or competitive environment may also result in our loss of a client.
+If we lose one of our major clients or one of our major clients significantly reduces its volume of business with us, our revenues and profitability could be reduced.

-Our revenues are highly dependent on clients primarily located in the United States, as well as clients concentrated in certain industries, and economic slowdowns, changes in U.S. law and other restrictions or factors that affect the economic health of the United States and these industries may affect our business.
+Our revenues are highly dependent on clients primarily located in the United States as well as clients concentrated in certain industries, and economic slowdowns or factors that affect the economic health of the United States and these industries may affect our business.

-A significant portion of our revenues are derived from clients located in the United States, as well as clients in certain industries.
-In fiscal 2004, 2003 and the six months ended September 30, 2004, approximately 70.0%, 72.0% and 64.0% of our revenues were derived from the United States.
-For the same periods, we earned 36.6%, 37.6% and 34.5% of our revenues from the financial services industry, and 14.8%, 16.4% and 14.9% from the manufacturing industry.
-Consequently, if the current economic recovery in the United States does not continue, our clients may reduce or postpone their IT spending significantly, which may in turn lower the demand for our services and negatively affect our revenues and profitability.
-Further, any significant decrease in the growth of the financial services or other industry segments on which we focus may reduce the demand for our services and negatively affect our revenues and profitability.
+In the nine months ended December 31, 2004 and in fiscal 2004 and 2003, approximately 64.6%, 70.0% and 72.0% of our revenues were derived from the United States.
+For the same periods, we earned 34.7%, 36.6% and 37.5% of our revenues from the financial services industry, and 14.7%, 14.8% and 16.4% from the manufacturing industry.
+If the current economic recovery in the United States does not continue, our clients may reduce or postpone their technology spending significantly, which may in turn lower the demand for our services and negatively affect our revenues and profitability.
+Further, any significant decrease in the growth of the financial services industry, or significant consolidation in that industry or decrease in growth or consolidation in other industry segments on which we focus, may reduce the demand for our services and negatively affect our revenues and profitability.